stcox/gke-wordpress/wordpress/README.md

-# WordPress-Nginx Cluster for Google CloudSQL
+# WordPress-Nginx-CloudSQL Virtual Cluster

-Create multiple WordPress sites while sharing same external Google CloudSQL database server.
+Create multiple WordPress sites while sharing the same external Google CloudSQL database server.

-Each site is a Kubernetes pod with:
+Each site is its own Kubernetes Namespace with:

+One or more Pods containing:
-- a dedicated WordPress/PHP-FPM container with Redis extensions
+- a WordPress/PHP-FPM container with Redis extensions
-- a dedicated Nginx container with FastCGI Caching, Pagespeed extensions and NAXSI firewall
+- an Nginx container with FastCGI Caching, [Pagespeed](https://www.modpagespeed.com/) extensions and [NAXSI firewall](https://github.com/nbs-system/naxsi)
-- a proxy container to a private, separate database on a shared CloudSQL database server
+- a Google CloudSQL proxy container to a private, separate database on a shared CloudSQL database server

-- a virtual cluster namespace
+## Requirements

-Requires [Core Cluster](https://github.com/stcox/charts/tree/master/core) chart for basic core services: Redis, LetsEncrypt and Ingress.
+An existing Kubernetes cluster with active [Core Cluster Services](https://github.com/stcox/charts/tree/master/core): Redis, LetsEncrypt and Ingress controller.